2006 Gaza–Israel conflict: Background

 In 2005, Israel's unilateral disengagement plan saw it pulling forces out of Gaza and dismantling Jewish settlements that had been built in the territory in the years of the occupation.
 Israel remained in control of Gaza's borders, coastline and airspace, with the exception of the southern border which continues to be supervised by Egypt and European Union monitors.
 Following disengagement in 2005, Qassam rockets continued to be fired out of Gaza into Israel, and the pace of the attacks quickened in 2006 following the victory of the Islamist group Hamas in the Palestinian legislative elections of early 2006.
 757 missiles hit Israel between disengagement and the end of June 2006 and Israel responded with artillery fire and airstrikes.

 Between the end of March 2006 – when the Hamas government assumed power – and the end of May 2006, Israel fired at least 5,100 artillery shells into the Gaza Strip Qassam launching areas in an attempt to stop them being fired.
-Hamas had announced a ceasefire in 2005 and until 10 June 2006, Hamas did not take responsibility itself for the firing of ordnance into Israel, but the group's leader said in February that it wouldn't impede other groups from carrying out "armed resistance" against Israel.
+Hamas had announced a ceasefire in February 2005 and until 10 June 2006, Hamas did not take responsibility itself for the firing of ordnance into Israel, and Israel admitted that Hamas is "largely" sticking to the ceasefire.
+However, after Israel killed several members of other Palestinian groups (PIJ and Al-Aqsa Martyrs' Brigades) in targeted airstrikes in Gaza, the leader of Hamas said in February 2006 that it wouldn't impede other groups from carrying out "armed resistance" against Israel.
 This was a significant statement because Israel had often pressured the Palestinian government to stop such attacks in the past, and Palestinian willingness to do so had been seen as a key indicator of intent by Israel.
 However, Hamas was implicated in rocket attacks and attacks carried out by other groups, as well as engaging in its own attacks, despite the ceasefire.